 Typical increase in salary after completing our program

 MILITARY SPOUSES ARE ELIGIBLE FOR SCHOLARSHIPS

-The Code Platoon mission is to support US military veterans and service members, and this includes building up and supporting military families.
-We are proud announce that we are accepting applications from and providing scholarships to military spouses, effective immediately.
+The Code Platoon mission is to support US military Veterans and Service Members, and this includes building up and supporting military spouses.
+Our first military spouse graduated from Code Platoon on April 18, 2019.